vishalcjha/barely_ai/torch/README.md

 Deeplearning relies on training on a large dataset.
 One begins with a random estimate of parameters that get updated during each epoch.
 In the real world, one does not try different methods as we did in our example.
 There are sets of mathematical learning functions that capture the essence of different phenomena.
 The hard part is having data and the ability to run training loops.
 And for sure, I am simplifying this to a very basic level, but my hope is to make it easy to understand for myself and others.

-I hightly encourage you to run notebook locally.
+I hightly encourage you to run at [Google Colab](https://colab.research.google.com/drive/1UGpOLQbDSQmSrpxlIm9aZCeO3Kl6QnDv) OR [Jupyter notebook locally](./discover_pi_jupyter.ipynb).
 It takes less than a minute of your time.